pixely/details-polyfill/README.md

 The polyfill injects some basic CSS to mimic the functionality of the `<details>` element alongside additional attributes on the markup to increase the accessibility of the markup.
 The JavaScript listens for clicks and keypresses on the `<summary>` element and toggles the `open` attribute on the parent `<details>` element.

-You may override the basic styles in CSS to suit your own designs, with `details[open]` allowing you to style the open start of the `<details>` element.
+You may override the basic styles in CSS to suit your own designs, with `details[open]` allowing you to style the open state of the `<details>` element.

 ## Credits